 We field-tested this model alongside the other foldable model in our review, the Coleman Fold N Go, and the differences were stark.
-Initially, we thought the Fold N Go was simmering great but later realized it was actually just struggling with the wind, making it seem as though it was proficient at cooking low.
+Initially, we thought the Fold N Go was simmering great but later realized it was just struggling with the wind, making it seem as though it was proficient at cooking low.
 On a later, windier cook session, we realized the Fold N Go wasn't even getting our food warm, let alone simmering properly.
-We switched our pans to the Basecamp and — breezes and all — simmered up our sweet potatoes and carmelized our onions perfectly.
+We switched our pans over to the Basecamp and — breezes and all — simmered up our sweet potatoes and carmelized our onions perfectly.

 Despite a very breezy morning we were able to get the components of our breakfast scramble cooked perfectly.